Kindergarten short a word families worksheets

 Word families are groups of words that share an ending: the -at family holds cat, hat, and bat.
-Kindergartners sort short-a words into the -at, -an, and -ap families, which turns decoding into a pattern game instead of letter-by-letter work.
+These are the classic CVC words (consonant-vowel-consonant), and kindergartners sort them into the -at, -an, and -ap families, which turns decoding into a pattern game instead of letter-by-letter work.

 The kind of words you'll sort